Cherreads

 'Against a mage?'

 Ahrden was surprised by the aggressive move, and he didn't like it one bit.
-He tried to hide the slight jump he did when the blade penetrated his skin, but knew he wasn't successful.
-He felt his blood slowly trickling down his side wetting his cloches, while the tip of the dagger remained in the wound.
+He tried to hide the slight jump he made when the blade penetrated his skin but knew he wasn't successful.
+He felt his blood slowly trickling down his side, wetting his clothes, while the tip of the dagger remained in the wound.

 The anger that rose in him allowed him to act impulsively.
-He grabbed both blades hard with his arcane power and shoved them backwards that took Alia away from him too.
+He grabbed both blades hard with his arcane power and shoved them backward, which took Alia away from him too.
 She fell back hard but turned it into a fluent motion and rolled to her feet quickly.
-She was not happy with the events because she had already seen what Ahrden was capable of and she had just lost her tight grip on him.
+She was not happy with the events because she had already seen what Ahrden was capable of, and she had just lost her tight grip on him.

 'One does not threaten a mage, rogue…' Ahrden said after he finally got rid of the blades pressed to him and could freely breathe again.